The Faces of The Nature Foundation

 I grew up outside Annapolis Maryland fishing the tributaries of the Chesapeake Bay and wandering the woods behind my house.
 I attended Virginia Tech (go Hokies!) and received a degree in Forest Resource Management.
 After spending a few years in the wilds of the Adirondacks, I came to The Nature Foundation as the Forest Management Coordinator.
 When I am not busy shuttling one of my four children to various activities, I can be found canoeing a lovely Virginia river, traipsing through the woods, coaching high school wrestling or on a date with my lovely wife.

 Hi there!
 I’m Kathie, the Education Director at The Nature Foundation at Wintergreen.
-I hail from Northern Virginia and have made my home in Lynchburg, VA.
-I have provided environmental education in the Central Virginia area for over 15 years.
+I hail from Northern Virginia and have made my home in Central Virginia; beautiful Amherst specifically.
+I have provided environmental education in the Central Virginia area for over 20 years.
 I am passionate about conservation and instilling the appreciation of Virginia’s beautiful and unique resources.

-As the Education Director for TNFW, I provide environmental education for the Nelson County community and to surrounding counties.
-I love Wintergreen for it’s near perfect beauty and the fellowship of the Wintergreen community.
-I thoroughly enjoy offering programs, activities and “road trips” for our members; and I especially appreciate each and every volunteer who has made this position the best I ever had.
-Thank you!
+As the Education Director for TNFW, I provide environmental education and cultural history for the Nelson County community and to surrounding counties.
+I love Wintergreen for its near perfect beauty and the fellowship of the Wintergreen community.
+I thoroughly enjoy offering programs, activities and “road trips” for our members.
+I oversee TNFW’s volunteer program where I recruit volunteers to help develop and deliver environmental education and natural resource training.
+I especially appreciate each and every volunteer who has made this position the best I ever had.

 The Nature Foundation Bookkeeper